holistic-web/toolbox/tools/image-comparer/README.md

 - allow comparing images from URL
 - show image previews in a size that fits on the screen, and use in memory images for the comparison
 - show the original image previews alongside the final difference
+- allow customising the diff colours with a colourwheel